Pricklety/Jammer-Dash/README.md

 ---

-## How can I help improve Jammer Dash?
+# How can I help improve Jammer Dash?
 It's easy.
-You can pull the code using `git pull` if you have Git installed and everything set up.
+You can pull the code using `git fetch` and `git pull` if you have Git installed and everything set up.
 You can change the code and then make a pull request for us to check the code.
 If it's good, we'll get it locally and push the changes.